 Another regional force, Arias, may have a more compact office in Nicaragua, but the firm’s stellar partnership and forward-thinking mentality surpasses what it may lack in size.
 BLP is another good example of this.
 Both have recently demonstrated their abilities to land places on big-ticket M&A deals, including several cross-border transactions.

-More broadly, corporate finance forms the backbone of nearly all the firms listed.
-While real estate law features prominently (leading several firms to open offices outside the capital, particularly in the tourist hotspot of San Juan del Sur), the political and economic crisis has substantially reduced investments in that sector.
+Across the board, transactional mandates form the backbone of nearly all the firms listed.
+While real estate law features prominently, the political and economic crisis has substantially reduced investments in that sector.